-SAVANNAH Georgia (June 11, 2014) — When the largest travel site on the internet, TripAdvisor.com gives summer travel trends and tips for summer travel 2014, they report, “The long winter may also have more travelers spreading their wings—71 percent said they will travel somewhere new this summer.”
+SAVANNAH Georgia — When the largest travel site on the internet, TripAdvisor.com gives summer travel trends and tips for summer travel, they report in 2014, “The long winter may also have more travelers spreading their wings—71 percent said they will travel somewhere new this summer.”

-Following the top 5 choices for what to do in summer 2014, Savannah, Georgia vacation fits the bill perfectly, says the top-rated Green Palm Inn.
+Following the report’s top 5 choices for what to do in summer, a Savannah, Georgia vacation fits the bill perfectly, says the top-rated Green Palm Inn.
 Quoting the TripAdvisor.com survey: “…54 percent of respondents plan to shop while on vacation.

 Other top activities for summer trips:

 Visiting a historical event or sight – 49%

 Going to a park or national park – 46%

 What Are Best Summer Vacation Places in Savannah, Georgia?

 Seaside sweethearts and a beach party are still in vogue on Tybee Island beach, a short 20 minute drive east to Atlantic Ocean swimming, watersports, and fresh dayboat seafood.